yunsaijc/AGILE/README.md

 - sentence-transformers
 - Other dependencies see `requirements.txt`

-# Citation
+## Citation

-If you find this project helpful for your research, please consider citing the following BibTeX entry.
+If you find this project helpful for your research, please consider citing the following BibTeX entry:
 ```
 @misc{wang2025activationguidedlocaleditingjailbreaking,
       title={Activation-Guided Local Editing for Jailbreaking Attacks},